 How To Reduce Your Household Waste…

-Let’s start with the biggie, the one thing that parents spend an awful lot of money on that last for just one single-use… Nappies!
+Let’s start with the biggie, the one thing that parents spend an awful lot of money on that last for just one single use… Nappies!
 Did you know that the average parent spends around £1200 on one child’s nappies in their lifetime?
 And that money ends up in landfill along with the product that takes 500 years to decompose (around 6,000 per child to be exact).
-The waste inside of these release toxic greenhouse gases and contribute to global warming too.
+The waste inside of these releases toxic greenhouse gases and contributes to global warming too.
 By comparison, you can spend around £200 on enough cloth/reusable nappies to use on every child you have.
 And your next thought or comment will go to washing, right?
 Yep, you do have to spend some of your time washing your nappies but I promise this is not at all difficult and only has to be done a few times a week if you have enough nappies to get by with.
 I have this blog post here that outlines how simple washing nappies really is.

 Other articles which may be helpful include:

 As with disposable nappies, disposable wipes are used in abundance, they are single-use and they also contain plastics.
-These will again cost a parent an awful lot of money over the years, they will take hundreds of years to breakdown (whilst releasing micro-plastics) and it is just money down the drain.
+These will again cost a parent an awful lot of money over the years, they will take hundreds of years to breakdown (whilst releasing microplastics) and it is just money down the drain.
 Reusable wipes are probably one of the easiest swaps that anyone can make, even if cloth nappies aren’t for you reusable baby wipes may well be.
 All you have to do is wet with warm water (you can add essential oils if you wish), use, wash and reuse.
 Simple!
 I use mine for bums, faces and hands and have a variety of them to choose from.
 They all get washed with my cloth nappies.
 If you have further questions about using them I have two blog posts that may be helpful:

-Cloth Sanitary Pads and Menstrual Cups
+Cloth Sanitary Pads, Period Pants and Menstrual Cups

 I literally have a reusable cloth for everything– wiping down surfaces, cleaning the kitchen, cleaning the bathroom, dusting, wiping skirting boards and so on.
 I wash them as and when I need to and they don’t take any special treatment as they are only for cleaning.
 I do not buy disposable wipes for the home, I just cannot bring myself to waste that money or damage the environment with them.